onekiloparsec/KPCTabsControl/README.md

 KPCTabsControl
 ==============

-A multi-tabs control *not using AutoLayout*, designed to look and behave like the tab control in Apple's Numbers spreadsheet, with enhanced capabilities.
+A multi-tabs control designed to look and behave like the tab control in Apple's Numbers spreadsheet, with enhanced capabilities.
 Borrowed initially from the excellent [LITabControl](https://github.com/monyschuk/LITabControl).

 I used the LITabControl since some time, and it diverged quite a lot (hence the new repo rather than a fork).
-More importantly, AutoLayout is way too instable and hard to debug in a complex app (with various intricated split views with dynamic constraints), like the ones I am currently developing.
+More importantly, the AutoLayout parts inside were too instable and hard to debug in a complex app (with various intricated split views with dynamic constraints), like the ones I am currently developing.
+So even if KCPTabsControl plays well with AutoLayout, it doesn't use it itself internally.

 Below a screenshot of the demo app with two series of tabs (showing the highlight effect).
 ![Demo Tabs Screenshot](http://www.onekilopars.ec/s/KPCTabsControlScreenshot1.png)